laurensstudtmann/Histree/README.md

 This is an experimental extension not yet properly released, and may contain bugs that could cause problems with your Jupyter Notebooks.
 Please use at your own risk.
 Here are a few issues that we are currently aware of:
 * Reordering cells can sometimes cause issues with the history tracking
 * Copy/Pasting of cells can cause similar problems

+## Acknowledgments
+This tool has been developed as part of a [project supervised by Selin Aydin at the Research Group Software Construction of RWTH Aachen University](https://swc.rwth-aachen.de/theses/experiment-history-tracking-for-jupyter-notebooks/).

+Thank you to Mary Beth Kery for the original Verdant extension and our study participants for all the valuable feedback on earlier versions!